 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a pricey repair.
 When your air conditioner ices over it can lead to a compressor replacement.
 Replacing your compressor could easily cost as much as a downpayment on a new system.
 Actually, many homeowners are forced to pick between installing a new system or repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.